spollard/josh-works.github.io/_posts/2017-05-27-developer-workflow.md

 ### Flux: Save your eyes

-[Flux](https://justgetflux.com/) is a neat little utility that increases the "warmth" of your laptop screen at night.
-It will save you a bunch of eye strain.
+<strike>[Flux](https://justgetflux.com/) is a neat little utility that increases the "warmth" of your laptop screen at night.
+It will save you a bunch of eye strain.</strike> Macs now have this built in with the [Night Shift](https://support.apple.com/en-us/HT207513) feature.

 ### Browsing securely with a VPN